matthewliu2000/htmlwebpage/index.md

 A little about me!
 I am a **third year** undergraduate as a **Computer Engineering** major studying at **Georgia Institute of Technology**.
 Full time student looking for a summer internship in 2020.
 I finish undergraduate studies in Spring 2021, and I plan to pursue a higher degree.
 Here is a [link](https://www.linkedin.com/in/matthew-liu-315aa014b/) to my LinkedIn page.
+Here is a [link](https://github.com/matthewliu2000/page) to my github page.

 ![Georgia Tech](./assets/visit-tech.png)